sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 ## Unreleased
 * `jaeger-agent` sidecars have been removed in favor of an  [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) DaemonSet + Deployment configuration
 * Exporting traces to an external observability backend is now available.
 Read the [documentation](../deploy/kubernetes/configure.md#configure-a-tracing-backend) to configure.
 * The bundled Jaeger instance is now disabled by default.
-It can be [enabled](../deploy/kubernetes/configure.md#enable-the-bundled-jaeger-deployment) if you do not wish to utilise an external tracing backend.
+It can be [enabled](../deploy/kubernetes/configure.md#enable-the-bundled-jaeger-deployment) if you do not wish to utilise your own external tracing backend.

 <!-- Add changes changes to this section before release. -->'